 - Your foot may continue to change sizes.
 As pregnancy progresses, your feet may increase in size; this might revert postpartum, but it might not.
 From an economical standpoint, it probably makes sense to get some multi-purpose shoes (ones you can wear to work, but also workout or go hiking in) rather than swapping out every single pair of shoes you own only to find that the size change was temporary!

 - Wiggling your toes is a simple way to bring awareness to your feet and get them moving in a way that doesn’t typically happen while shod.
+Barefoot shoes allow for ample space for your toes.
 Try to move the toes individually and slowly for more of a challenge.

 - Relaxin stays present in the body postpartum, so in the first few weeks postpartum while you are allowing your body to regulate to its new normal, you can gently work on foot and ankle mobilizations.